-Since 2004, Timor-Leste has legally mandated Chefe Suco, Chefe Aldeia and Suco Councils.
-From the outset in 2004, the role of the Chefe Suco and Chefe Aldeia has included a focus on prevention of domestic violence, as well facilitating support for victims.
+Since 2004, Timor-Leste has legally mandated Chefe Suco, Chefe Aldeia and Suco Councils.7 From the outset in 2004, the role of the Chefe Suco and Chefe Aldeia has included a focus on prevention of domestic violence, as well facilitating support for victims.

-Sucos have the legal status of a public association, and are not part of the public administration.
-Especially through the Chefe Suco, they link to the organs of the public administration, including line ministries and special programs such as the National Suco Development Program (PNDS) for small-scale local infrastructure managed by the Ministry of State Administration.
+Sucos have the legal status of a public association, and are not part of the public administration.8 Especially through the Chefe Suco, they link to the organs of the public administration, including line ministries and special programs such as the National Suco Development Program (PNDS) for small-scale local infrastructure managed by the Ministry of State Administration.

 Suco and Aldeia Chiefs are elected officials.
-There are no quotas or other controls for women in these positions.
+There are no quotas or other controls for women in these positions, though the law requires that there be female candidates.
 According to the Ministry of State Administration, women currently hold 21 of the 452 Suco Chief positions, and 102 of the 2,233 Aldeia Chief positions - less than 5% for each position.

 Significantly, Suco Councils include a guaranteed level of women's membership and this level increased with the new 2016 Law of Sucos.
 The original 2004 law required the Suco Council to include two women members, plus a female youth member.
 In 2009, the law on community leadership added one Lia Na'in to Council membership.
-In 2016, the Law of Sucos (9/2016) - which consolidated laws on local governance - revised Council membership to include one woman (and one man) from each Aldeia, in addition to the Suco female youth member.
+In 2016, the Law of Sucos (9/2016) - which consolidated laws on local governance - revised Council membership to include one woman (and one man) from each Aldeia, in addition to the Suco female youth member.9

-Separately, legislation which governs the National Suco Development Plan, operated by the Ministry of State, includes gender equality as a guiding principle,
+Separately, legislation which governs the National Suco Development Plan,

-8. Decree Law 5/2004, http://mj.gov.tl/jornal/lawsTL/RDTL-Law/RDTL-Decree-Laws/Decree-Law-2004-5.pdf.
-The 2004 law was updated in 2009 and again in 2016 to clarify issues such as the legal status of the Suco as well as the duties and competencies of the four organs of local governance, ie adding the Aldeia Assembly and sets a requirement of 40% women's participation in all stages of the program for the small-scale village infrastructure projects it funds.
+^{7.} Decree Law 5/2004, http://mj.gov.tl/jornal/lawsTL/RDTL-Law/RDTL-Decree-Laws/Decree-Law-2004-5.pdf.
+The 2004 law was updated in 2009 and again in 2016 to clarify issues such as the legal status of the Suco as well as the duties and competencies of the four organs of local governance, ie adding the Aldeia Assembly operated by the Ministry of State, includes gender equality as a guiding principle, and sets a requirement of 40% women's participation in all stages of the program for the small-scale village infrastructure projects it funds.10

-9. Law 9/2016 Art.
+^{8.} Law 9/2016 Art.
 4

-10. Law No.5/2004; Law 3/2009; Law No.9/2016 Article 10.1 on composition: today composition of the Suco Council is: Chefe Suco, Chefes Aldeia of the Suco; a female delegate from each Suco's Aldeias; a male delegate from each Suco's Aldeias; a female youth representative from the Suco (aged 17-35 years); a male youth representative from the Suco (aged 17-35 years); a Lian-Na'in
+^{9.} Law No.5/2004; Law 3/2009; Law No.9/2016 Article 10.1 on composition: today composition of the Suco Council is: Chefe Suco, Chefes Aldeia of the Suco; a female delegate from each Suco's Aldeias; a male delegate from each Suco's Aldeias; a female youth representative from the Suco (aged 17-35 years); a male youth representative from the Suco (aged 17-35 years); a Lian-Na'in